SBARTACO/css-style-guide/README.md

-# Principles of writing consistent, idiomatic CSS
+# Econsultancy CSS Style Guide

-The following document outlines a reasonable style guide for CSS development.
 These guidelines strongly encourage the use of existing, common, sensible patterns.
-They should be adapted as needed to create your own style guide.

 This is a living document and new ideas are always welcome.
 Please contribute.

 ## Table of contents